qiscus/qiscus-sdk-android/docs/api-reference.md

  * name (string) group name
  * ids (List<String>) list of userIds e.g. list of email
  * avatarUrl (string) url of group avatar
- * options (JSONObject|nullable) you can define JSON to save something in chatroom */
+ * extras (JSONObject|nullable) you can define JSON to save something in chatroom */

-QiscusApi.getInstance().createGroupChatRoom(name, ids, avatarUrl, options);
+QiscusApi.getInstance().createGroupChatRoom(name, ids, avatarUrl, extras);
 ```

 > *After success creating chatroom, you must save chatroom to local data like this :*